 Faculty Area Innovative Technologies

+Credits 20 (full year)

+Prerequisites Nil

 Year 12 Advanced Manufacturing is focused on product design.
 You will work through an engineering process to design and make a product of your choice.
 You are encouraged to be creative and innovative, apply problem-solving skills and incorporate new and evolving technologies to solve design problems.
 You will review design features, processes, materials, and production techniques to develop your product and have access to the latest Computer Aided Design (CAD) and Computer Aided Manufacture (CAM) technology.